shivamgohel/flight-management-system/README.md

 - `POST /api/v1/flights`
   → Create a new flight ✅ (`FlightMiddlewares.validateCreateRequest`)

+- `GET /api/v1/flights/:id`
+  → Fetch detailed information for a specific flight by its ID

 - `GET /api/v1/flights`
   → Fetch all flights with filtering, sorting, and eager loading